The Side Chair

 This is our most popular course.
-You get to do some steam bending, choose between spindle back and slat back, and weave a seat from a range of patterns.
+You get to do some steam bending and weave a seat from a range of patterns.

 Day 1: Arrive in good time.
-Our first job is to get the back leg posts, spindle rails and slats into the steam box so that you can bend them before lunch.
+Our first job is to get the back leg posts and spindle rails into the steam box so that you can bend them before lunch.
 They need to sit in their formers for as long as possible.

 With all of the steamed parts bent you will then start shaping the front legs.
 You start with square section stock and plane the timber eight sided and then shave and scrape it round.
 This means that you’ll learn techniques that don’t require you to buy thousands of pounds of lathe and turning tools when you go home and want to build another chair!